Singapore must position for success within new global supply chains: Chan Chun Sing

 Hello, your email is unverified.
 Please confirm for access to all your SPH accounts.
 RESEND VERIFICATION EMAIL

-AS Covid-19 accelerates shifts in global supply chains, Singapore must aim to be at the critical nodes when attracting investments, said Minister for Trade and Industry Chan Chun Sing at The EDB Society's 30th anniversary commemoration on Wednesday night.
+AS Covid-19 accelerates shifts in global supply chains, Singapore must aim to be at the critical nodes when attracting investments, said Trade and Industry Minister Chan Chun Sing at the EDB Society's 30th anniversary commemoration on Wednesday night.

 BT is now on Telegram!